What is London Broil?

-The term has since evolved to a method of marinating, and then either grilling or broiling the steak.
-Furthermore butchers now sell a cut of beef that is called a London Broil which is typically a couple inches thick and is top round.
+The term London Broil has since evolved to a method of marinating, and then either grilling or broiling the steak.
+Furthermore, butchers now sell a cut of beef that is called a London Broil which is typically a couple inches thick and is top round.

 My mother has a method for pan-frying her steak which she calls London Broil, which does not involve marinating.
 The steaks we use are usually an inch thick.
 Her secret?

 I know.
 I don’t usually recommend searing anything with butter.
-If you’re not careful, butter will burn.
-But if you rub softened butter into well seasoned steaks, and sear the steaks on a cast iron pan heated on medium high heat, just until you get a good sear and no longer, the flavor really is amazing.
+If you’re not careful, the butter will burn.
+But if you rub softened butter into well-seasoned steaks, and sear the steaks on a cast iron pan heated on medium high heat, just until you get a good sear and no longer, the flavor really is amazing.

 Do you have a favorite way to prepare London Broil?
 Tell us about it in the comments.

 We recommend using a well-seasoned cast-iron frying pan for this recipe, which can take high heat and are relatively stick-free.
 If you do not have a cast iron pan, you can use a thick-bottomed frying pan.
 If using stainless steel, heat a little canola oil or olive oil in the pan first, before adding the steak.

 - 2 lb top round cut of steak

 - Kosher salt